Thrallherd/AlgebraExNihilo/basic_def.md

 $$ \nabla_\boldsymbol{x} J(\boldsymbol{x}) $$

 ### Statement
-A **statement** is a grammatically correct sentence that conveys precise information.
+A **statement** is a grammatically correct sentence that conveys information.

 ### Equality of statements
 Two statements are said to be **equal** if they both convey the exact same information.